Jin-Zhijing/Jin-Zhijing.github.io/Page_Poster.md

 <img src="/img/Japan.png">

-* A imaginary revelation of the brain activities of autistic children:
+* An imaginary revelation of the brain activities of AUTISTIC CHILDREN:

 <table style="width:50%">
   <tr>